When it comes to drying material exiting a centrifuge, rotary dryers provide a reliable and consistent drying solution.

 To Streamline Processing

-Although significantly reduced in moisture content, the material exiting the centrifuge may still contain enough moisture to clog downstream production equipment.
-In this case, a post-centrifuge dryer further reduces the moisture content to help ensure a smooth flow of material throughout the production line.
+Although significantly reduced in moisture content already, the material exiting the centrifuge may still contain enough moisture to clog downstream production equipment.
+In these settings, a post-centrifuge dryer further reduces the moisture content to help ensure a smooth flow of material throughout the production line.

 To Prepare Material for Downstream Processing

-In addition to promoting a smoother flow of material, drying is also a means of preparing material for subsequent processing techniques, which is applicable in a wide range of settings.
-If the material will be granulated, for example, drying is used to bring the material into the required moisture range for optimal agglomerate formation
+In addition to promoting a smoother flow of material, drying is also a means of preparing material for subsequent processing techniques, which is applicable to a wide range of settings.
+If the material will be granulated, for example, drying is used to bring the material into the required moisture range for optimal agglomerate formation.

 Material may also be dried in order to prepare it for processing in a rotary kiln.
 In this case, drying improves flowability of the material – a necessity in rotary kiln processing.
-Drying also makes the kiln more efficient, as the kiln will not have to be used to reduce moisture content.
+Drying also makes the kiln more efficient, as the kiln will not be tasked with reducing moisture content.
 Some materials may also require a drying step prior to the kiln in order to achieve the desired chemical reaction or phase change.

 Rotary Dryers for Centrifuge Cake in Processing Sludges